Legal

 5.1 The Customer must provide clear, complete and timely instructions.

-5.4 The Customer must reimburse CODEX Freight for reasonable Charges incurred under clause 5.3, except to the extent caused by CODEX Freight's gross negligence, fraud, criminal conduct or wilful misconduct.
+5.4 The Customer must reimburse Codex Freight for reasonable Charges incurred under clause 5.3, except to the extent caused by Codex Freight’s negligence, fraud or wilful misconduct.

 6. Quotations and Estimates